syncfusion-content/asp.netwebforms-docs/aspnet/ReportDesigner/Getting-Started.md

 Project Creation Wizard
 {:.caption}

-### Add References
+## Add Assembly References

 1. In the Solution Explorer, right-click the `References` folder and then click `Add Reference`.

     ![](Getting-Started_images/Getting-Started_img4.png)

-2. Add the following references to the project that are necessary for using the report designer control and click OK.
+2. Add the following Syncfusion assemblies to the project that are necessary for using the report designer control and click OK.

    * Syncfusion.Chart.Wpf
    * Syncfusion.Compression.Base